 This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in the framework of a Sonderforschungsbereich (NC3 project numbers 316099922 and 396774617–TRR 212) and the priority programme “Antarctic Research with Comparative Investigations in Arctic Ice Areas” (project number 424119118).
 It was also supported by core funding from the Natural Environment Research Council to the British Antarctic Survey’s Ecosystems Program.
 This work contributes to the Ecosystems project of the British Antarctic Survey, Natural Environmental Research Council, and is part of the Polar Science for Planet Earth Programme.
 Parts of this study have been funded by the Volkswagen Foundation through a Freigeist Fellowship to BAC.

+Declaration of AI use

+The authors declare no use of AI-assisted technology in creating this article.

 Competing interests